HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

   sql_file="lighthouse_category_scores_per_cms.sql"
 ) }}

-Wix has the highest median best practices score of 93, while many of the other top 10 platforms share the lowest score of 73.
+Wix had the highest median best practices score of 93, while many of the other top 10 platforms share the lowest score of 73.

 ## Resource Weights